VeldEnDuin/VeldEnDuin.github.io/en/accomodation/offers/beaufort.md

 Cannot be combined with other offers or discounts.

+**!
+Offer on demand.
+Offer to be requested explicitly upon reservation.**

 ## Beaufort

 Beaufort is a 3 yearly art project that was first organised in 2003.
 The artworks are exhibited on beaches, dikes, squares and parcs across 9 coastal towns.
 By combining tram, bike and walking you can discover a lot of this year's works and those from previous editions.